DKFN/trunks-core/README.md

 This package is not enough on its own, the resulting build of trunks core aims to be packaged on the clients that will use the rendering API.

+If your goal is to write GUI using Trunks, refer to your clientside package documentation.

+If your goal is to write an adapter for anything not supported yet, follow this documentation.

 # Roadmap
 ## Components
 - [X] Input